-- If multiple prescriptions for opioids are dispensed on the same day, calculate the number of days covered by an opioid using the prescription claims with the longest days' supply. - If multiple prescriptions for opioids are dispensed on different days, sum the days' supply for all the prescription claims, regardless of overlapping days' supply.
-Step 5: Identify individuals with cancer, sickle cell disease or in hospice during the measurement year.
-To identify individuals in hospice:
+- If multiple prescriptions for opioids are dispensed on the same day, calculate the number of days covered by an opioid using the prescription claim with the longest days' supply. - If multiple prescriptions for opioids are dispensed on different days, sum the days' supply for all the prescription claims regardless of overlapping days' supply. - If the opioid initiation period extends beyond the end of the measurement year, the opioid initiation period is truncated to the last day of the measurement year.